mdbootstrap/mdb-ui-kit/docs/getting-started/introduction.md

 redirect_from: "/getting-started/"
 ---

-This is Material Design for Bootstrap, the world's most popular framework for building responsive, mobile-first sites and applications.
+This is Material Design for Bootstrap, the world's most popular framework for building responsive, mobile-first Material Design sites and applications.
 Inside you'll find high quality HTML, CSS, and JavaScript to make starting any project easier than ever.

 Here's how to quickly get started with the Material Design for Bootstrap CDN and a template starter page.